Top Combine: 2008: Arrival debut and initial success

 Promoted as "China's Number One Motivational Boy Band" (中国第一励志天团), Top Combine's debut was both successful and controversial.
 The group's first single "Arrival" (降临) made its debut global broadcast in Music Radio: China's Top 10 Charts on September 8, 2008, just six days after their official debut.
 The single peaked at #3 on the charts.
 While the single was received with much success, the release of the single's corresponding music video on September 20, 2008 earned some ire the first few months of their debut.
 The color, style, and material seen in "Arrival" is similar to that of the "O" and "Purple Line" music videos by Korean boy band TVXQ.
 Top Combine were henceforth labeled as copiers by TVXQ fans.
 Later, it was clarified that the reasons for their similarities were because the two groups used the same director, Chun Hyuk-jin.

 On October 9, 2008, Top Combine officially debuted on the program Up Every Day (天天向上), performing "Arrival".
-Their debut EP, Arrival (EP), was released in different provinces of China starting from October 26, 2008.
+Their debut EP, Arrival, was released in different provinces of China starting from October 26, 2008.
 The EP sold very well in China, and the group held their first fan meeting with their fan club "Seraphim" (至天使) on November 16, 2008.

 The music video of "Cotton Candy", the group's second promotional single, was released in early December 2008.
 "Cotton Candy" was an original creation by Mars, who composed the piece with his electric guitar and violin and also penned the lyrics.
 The single charted within the top ten of over five different music charts, peaking at #2, and achieving more popularity than their first single.
 In the following year, "Cotton Candy" won one of the Song of the Year Awards at Music Radio China's "Pop Music Ceremony" in Beijing.

 Top Combine was invited to perform the opening act of the Southeast Explosive Music Awards on November 15, 2008.
 On November 17, they received their first award at the 9+2 Music Awards.